Programmable Ethereum Transactions Without Smart Contracts.

 You have the capital.
 You have strong conviction on price direction.
 You watch the markets like a hawk and obsess over support and resistance levels.
 You monitor how the whales are moving and follow their lead.
 Time and time again, you’re right about your trades, and this time doesn’t feel any different.

-ETHETH is setting up.
+is setting up.
 You’ve been analyzing the market and see the trend coming.
 You’re watching what big money is saying and doing, and they validate your thesis.
-You’re ready to jump on the opportunity, so you go to open an ETHETH long at 3x leverage.
+You’re ready to jump on the opportunity, so you go to open an long at 3x leverage against on Aave.

 Call the direction and you can realize multiplied gains.
 Miss the mark and you could take a multiplied loss.
 Where you ultimately land depends on two things: where price goes and the value you capture or lose when you decide to get out.